theankitbansal/My_Sql/README.md

 A database is a structured collection of data stored in a computer system and organized in a way to be quickly searched.
 With databases, information can be rapidly retrieved.

+4. What does SQL in MySQL stand for?

+The SQL in MySQL stands for Structured Query Language.
+This language is also used in other databases such as Oracle and Microsoft SQL Server.
+One can use commands such as the following to send requests from a database:

+SELECT title FROM publications WHERE author = ' J. K. Rowling’;

+Note that SQL is not case sensitive.
+However, it is a good practice to write the SQL keywords in CAPS and other names and variables in a small case.

+5. What does a MySQL database contain?

+A MySQL database contains one or more tables, each of which contains records or rows.
+Within these rows are various columns or fields that contain the data itself.

+6. How can you interact with MySQL?

+There are three main ways you can interact with MySQL:

+using a command line
+via a web interface
+through a programming language

+7. What are MySQL Database Queries?